Registration

 Registration fee:

-€178 for the 2025–2026 academic year (set by ministerial order).
+178 € for the 2026–2027 school year (set by ministerial decree).

 This amount includes:

-• The right to a diploma
+• The Right to a Diploma

 • Access to the University Library